anowii/DigitalDetectives/CONFIG.md

 ## The Sleuth Kit
 **Installation**: Follow the link (https://www.sleuthkit.org/sleuthkit/download.php) and download **Windows Binaries**

 You have to add the folder where TheSleuthKit keeps all the exe files to your Enviroment variables.
-If you already know how to do this, you can go ahead and do it, otherwise follow the step-by-step guide.
+If you already know how to do this, you can go ahead and do it.

+In the windows serach bar search and choose `Edit the system enviroment variables` and continue from step 4, if that for some reason does not work follow the step-by-step guide.

 **Step 1.** Once installed, extract and move the folder to `C:\Program Files (x86)\sleuthkit-4.12.1-win32` \
-**Step 2.** Enter `windows key + X` and choose system in the menue that pops up which takes you to Settings/System/About \
+**Step 2.** Enter `windows key + X` and choose System in the menue that pops up which takes you to Settings/System/About \
-**Step 3.** Here you navigate to Advanced System Settings which pop ups a new window System Properties \
+**Step 3.** Here you navigate to Advanced System Settings, which pop ups a new window System Properties \
 **Step 4.** Click the Enviroment Variables and add the following
 ```
 Variable name: Choose and apporpriate one